LionWeb-io/lionweb-typescript/packages/delta-protocol-impl/README.md

 * `languageBases`: (required) an array containing the implementations of `ILanguageBase` for the languages of the model managed by the client.
 * `serializationChunk`: (optional) a `LionWebJsonChunk` that represents the initial state of the model managed by the client.
   If no serialization chunk is provided, the model’s initial state is *empty* — i.e., no roots/partitions.
-* `instantiateDeltaHandlerForwardingTo`: (optional) a function that, given a (so-called) “downstream” delta handler, returns an “upstream/forwarding” delta handler that forwards deltas (that result from changes to the managed model) to that downstream delta handler.
+* `instantiateDeltaReceiverForwardingTo`: (optional) a function that, given a (so-called) “downstream” delta receiver, returns an “upstream/forwarding” delta receiver that forwards deltas (that result from changes to the managed model) to that downstream delta receiver.
   This mechanism is used to intercept changes (as deltas) to the model for purposes other than turning these directly into commands to the LionWeb repository.
-  The “upstream/forwarding” delta handler has the obligations to (eventually) forward all deltas it receives as commands to the LionWeb repository.
+  The “upstream/forwarding” delta receiver has the obligations to (eventually) forward all deltas it receives as commands to the LionWeb repository.
 * `semanticLogger`: (optional) a `SemanticLogger` instance that accepts semantic log items (`ISemanticLogItem`), to be able to provide verbosity on what’s going on.
   (This is predominantly useful for testing.)
 * `lowLevelClientInstantiator`: (optional) a function that instantiates a `LowLevelClient`, given a client ID, an URL, and a `receiveMessageOnClient` function that handles incoming messages.